-On December 28, 2012, the Company purchased the assets of Flag Service & Maintenance, Inc. ("Flag") for \$5,100,000 in cash, before post-closing adjustments.
-Flag was an East Coast high-speed diesel engine service provider, operating factory-authorized full service marine dealerships for Caterpillar, Cummins, MTU and John Deere diesel engines.
+On December 28, 2012, the Company purchased the assets of Flag Service & Maintenance, Inc. ("Flag") for \$6,864,000 in cash.
+Flag was an East Coast high-speed diesel engine service provider, operating factory-authorized full service marine dealerships for Caterpillar, Cummins, MTU Detroit Diesel ("MTU") and John Deere diesel engines.

-On December 14, 2012, the Company completed the acquisition of Penn Maritime Inc. and Maritime Investments LLC ("Penn"), an operator of tank barges and tugboats participating in the coastal transportation of primarily black oil products in the United States.
-The total value of the transaction was \$300,192,000, before post-closing adjustments and excluding transaction fees, consisting of \$145,855,000 of cash, \$29,080,000 through the issuance of 500,000 shares of Company common stock valued at \$58.16 per share, and \$125,257,000 of cash for the retirement of Penn's debt.
-Penn's fleet, comprised of 18 double hull tank barges with a capacity of 1.9 million barrels and 16 tugboats, operates along the East Coast and Gulf Coast of the United States.
-Penn's tank barge fleet had an average age of approximately 13 years with a product mix that consists of primarily refinery feedstocks, asphalt and crude oil.
-Penn's customers include major oil companies and refiners.
+On December 14, 2012, the Company completed the acquisition of Penn Maritime Inc. and Maritime Investments LLC ("Penn"), an operator of tank barges and tugboats participating in the coastal transportation of primarily refinery feedstocks, asphalt and crude oil in the United States.
+The total value of the transaction was \$300,538,000, consisting of \$146,750,000 of cash, \$29,080,000 through the issuance of 500,000 shares of Company common stock valued at \$58.16 per share, and \$124,708,000 of cash for the retirement of Penn's debt.
+Penn's fleet, comprised of 18 double hull tank barges with a capacity of 1.9 million barrels and 16 tugboats, operated along the East Coast and Gulf Coast of the United States and primarily transported refinery feedstocks, asphalt and crude oil.
+On November 1, 2012, the Company purchased from Allied Transportation Company ("Allied") 10 coastal tank barges with a total capacity of 680,000 barrels, three offshore dry-bulk barges with a total capacity of 48,000 deadweight tons and seven coastal tugboats for \$108,547,000 in cash plus a provision for up to \$10,000,000 that will be paid contingent on developments with the sugar provisions in the United States Farm Bill.
+The fair value of the contingent liability recorded at the acquisition date was \$9,756,000.
+A payment of \$5,000,000 was made in the 2013 first quarter on the contingent liability.
+Allied provided coastal transportation of petrochemicals as well as dry sugar products in the Northeast, Atlantic and Gulf Coast regions of the United States.